-Golden State's assistant general manager could not have been more clear when he spoke with Kerith Burke and Grant Liffmann on the "Runnin' Plays" podcast.
+Golden State's executive vice president of basketball operations could not have been more clear when he spoke with Kerith Burke and Grant Liffmann on the "Runnin' Plays" podcast.

 "Hell yes.
 Emphatically yes," he said.
 "We've got an awesome core that has done this before.
 It's our job to surround them with enough pieces to not just compete, but really contend.
 Our job is a lot easier than most of the other front offices around the league (because) we don't have to find Steph (Curry), Klay (Thompson) and Draymond (Green) -- we've got them.

 "I 100 percent think we can contend for a championship next year.
 If we don't, that's on us, and we gotta figure out what we're doing wrong.
 We 100 percent can -- we will.
 We've got a lot of ammo now.
 We didn't have ammo before.

 "We were always either picking late or didn't have a pick.
 We had maybe one (of the taxpayer midlevel exception or a trade exception).
 That was it.
 Our team as was had to be good enough, and luckily it was good enough three out of five times.